desmond-lartey/Wildfire-Assessment/README.md

   - The selected question's responses are grouped by the chosen demographic.
   - A bar, pie, or line chart is generated based on the user's choice to represent the distribution of responses across the demographic.

-### Data Analysis and Visualizatio
+### Data Analysis and Visualization
 - The `plot_analysis` function is defined to handle the plotting based on user selections.
   - For a correlation analysis, data for the two selected questions is merged based on the 'Respondent ID'.
 A heatmap visualizes the correlation between the two questions using a crosstabulation.
   - For a comparative analysis, data for the selected question is grouped by the selected demographic.
 Depending on the chosen chart type (bar, pie, or line), the relevant visualization is displayed.

-### Contact & Further Information
+### You have questions about the app?
-For additional details or feedback on the application, refer to the provided contact links on the sidebar, including GitHub, Twitter, and LinkedIn.
+For additional details or feedback on the application, refer to the provided contact links on the sidebar.
 A direct link to the detailed [assessment publication](https://github.com/desmond-lartey/Wildfire-Assessment/blob/Fires/README.md) is also available for deeper insights.

-## Key Findings
+## General Key Findings

 - Africa has the highest portion of fire-prone ecosystems in the world.
 - Climate change is leading to warmer, drier conditions.